Tallahassee Headquarters located at:

 Copyright © SalterMitchell PR 2021.
 All rights reserved.

-Not just a hotelier, Rosen is a visionary businessman whose ventures include an in-house healthcare company and extensive philanthropic work, ranging from early childhood education and cancer research initiatives, to his storied ‘adoption’ of the Tangelo Park neighborhood in Orlando.
+Not just a hotelier, Rosen was a visionary businessman whose ventures include an in-house healthcare company and extensive philanthropic work, ranging from early childhood education and cancer research initiatives, to his storied ‘adoption’ of the Tangelo Park neighborhood in Orlando.

 Chris Cate: Welcome to the Fluent in Floridian podcast, featuring the sunshine state's brightest leaders talking about the issues most important to the people of Florida, and its millions of weekly visitors.
 In this episode, created by SalterMitchell PR, our executive producer, Heidi Otway, the president of SalterMitchell PR, talks to hotelier, Harris Rosen.